B.A. in English Studies / Writing Concentration (54-57 credits)

 WR 230W Introduction to Writing Studies

-Four upper-division WR/ENG electives (may include TA 330 Script Writing OR TA 320 Dramaturgy)
+Four upper-division English Studies courses (WR, LIT, or LING) but may also include TA 330 Script Writing OR TA 320 Dramaturgy

-**Students planning a minor in literature, linguistics or writing need to be aware of prerequisites for upper division courses.
+**Students planning a minor in literature, linguistics, writing, or integrated need to be aware of prerequisites for upper division courses.
 Students with a major in one of these areas and a minor in another, need to plan with an advisor additional classes in the minor to replace courses taken in the common core.
 Planning with an advisor is essential.

 Before taking the Foundations courses, students should have the General Education writing requirement completed, and one lower-division Literature course before LIT 317 (LIT 201 or LIT 202 recommended)